Stacked Triple Differences: Three-Way Fixed-Effects in Event-Study Designs

 \Cref{prop:3wfe_es_homo} clarifies the conditions under which the 3WFE event-study regression is valid.
 The specification \eqref{eq:3wfe_eventstudy} recovers interpretable causal parameters only under the joint restrictions of DDD-PCT, treatment effect homogeneity across cohorts, and no anticipation.
 In practice, these conditions are rarely satisfied simultaneously.
-The decomposition in Propositions \ref{prop:3wfe_es_weights}--\ref{prop:3wfe_es_homo} provides a precise diagnosis of what goes wrong when each condition fails, and the stacked DDD estimator of Definition \ref{def:ddd_estimator_catt} provides a constructive solution.
+The decomposition in Propositions \ref{prop:3wfe_es_weights}--\ref{prop:3wfe_es_homo} provides a precise diagnosis of what goes wrong when each condition fails.
+Proof is omitted here because it resembles that of \Cref{prop:hw_es_homo}.

-The aggregate weight $\overline{\omega}_\ell^{e} = \sum_g \omega_{g,\ell}^{e}$ in \Cref{prop:3wfe_es_homo} is the population regression coefficient from regressing $R_\ell(i,t) = \one\{t - S_i = \ell\} Q_i$ on the event-time indicators and fixed effects in \eqref{eq:3wfe_eventstudy}.
+I also note that the aggregate weight $\overline{\omega}_\ell^{e} = \sum_g \omega_{g,\ell}^{e}$ in \Cref{prop:3wfe_es_homo} is the population regression coefficient from regressing $R_\ell(i,t) = \one\{t - S_i = \ell\} Q_i$ on the event-time indicators and fixed effects in \eqref{eq:3wfe_eventstudy}.
 This follows from summing the auxiliary regression \eqref{eq:aux_regression} over $g$ at fixed $\ell$.
-The aggregate weight is a function of the distribution of treatment cohorts and can be estimated from the sample analog of this regression.
+The aggregate weight is a function of the distribution of treatment cohorts and can be estimated from the sample analogue of this regression.